Updated: Sep 15, 2021

 What We All Yearn For

-This past week, I finally revisited the book A Liberated Mind by Steve Hayes, which I've been reading slowly (i.e. procrastinating and avoiding entirely).
-In the book and in his ACT Immersion Course, he not only outlines the skills that help us approach life with greater flexibility and openness, but also the shared yearnings that are core to our human experience.
+This past week, I finally revisited the book A Liberated Mind by Steven Hayes, which I've been reading slowly (i.e. procrastinating and avoiding).
+In the book and in his ACT Immersion Course, he not only outlines the skills that help us approach life with greater flexibility and openness, but also the shared desires that are core to our human experience.

-I want to paraphrase those yearnings here and attempt to distill some of the wisdom from A Liberated Mind in case you don't find the time to sit down and read through it.
+I want to paraphrase those here and attempt to distill some of the wisdom from A Liberated Mind in case you don't find the time to sit down and read through it.
 That said, I definitely recommend making the time.
 Hayes is one of the most important contributors to our current understanding of human behavior.
 His work offers a set of practices that can help us show up to life in the ways that matter most to us, and many of the ideas outlined here are borrowed directly from his work and the larger contextual behavior science community.

 While these yearnings haven't and won't provide every answer that we find ourselves searching for on those trying days, I think they provide a great deal of clarity in helping us determine what parts of the map we're currently exploring in our minds.
 The yearnings, then, serve as trail markers, or signposts, that can help us identify the paths we're currently on.
 When we walk these trail systems in our minds for so many years, the markers can serve as reminders of what challenges and difficulties to expect along the way.

-Analogies aside, here are the six desires that we commonly share as humans:
+Here are six desires that we commonly share as humans:

-Our desire to have a logical, organized, and coherent sense of how to order all of our thoughts, feelings, and experiences.
+Our desire to have a logical, organized, and clear sense of how to order all of our thoughts, feelings, and experiences.
 Belonging

 Feeling connected, cared for, and included as a part of a larger community.
-Feeling The need to experience the vast array of emotions that are available to us — happiness, sadness, heartbreak, joy, frustration, calm, disappointment, ease, irritation, loss, warmth, etc. Orientation
+Feeling The need to experience the full spectrum of emotions that are available to us — happiness, sadness, heartbreak, joy, frustration, calm, disappointment, ease, irritation, loss, warmth, etc. Orientation